 The pumping action of the heart helps maintain normal pressure within the blood vessels.
 If a person’s heart stops working effectively, their blood pressure will change.
 Fluid retention can arise from this.

-There may be swelling in the legs, feet, and ankles, as well as fluid in the lungs, which can result in a long-term cough or breathing difficulties.
+There may be swelling in the legs, feet, and ankles, as well as fluid in the lungs, which can result in long-term cough or breathing difficulties.

 Eventually, congestive heart failure can lead to breathing problems and stress on the heart.
 It can therefore be life threatening.